 - Yes, there is no prohibition on the number of applications an institution may submit, provided the applications are scientifically distinct.

-- The Common Fund intends to commit approximately $2,000,000 in FY 2020.
+- The Common Fund intends to commit approximately $2,000,000 in FY 2021.
 The number of awards is contingent upon NIH appropriations and the submission of a sufficient number of meritorious applications.
-Anticipated award amounts are for $200,000 in total costs, which is larger than typical R03 grants.
+Anticipated award amounts are for $200,000 in direct costs, which is larger than typical R03 grants.
 More information on the R03 funding mechanism can be found at https://grants.nih.gov/grants/funding/r03.htm.

 - The project period for an application submitted under this FOA is one year.

-- If experimental approaches are proposed, they should not exceed 30% of the requested budget.
+- If experimental approaches are proposed, expense of the associated research activities should be limited to 20% of the project budget.

 - Non-domestic entities and non-domestic components of U.S. organizations are not eligible to apply.

-- Foreign components, as defined in the NIH Grants Policy State, are eligible to apply.
+- Foreign components, as defined in the NIH Grants Policy Statement, are eligible to apply.